Faysoula/Faysoula/README.md

 <p style="font-family: 'Georgia', serif;">
 <b>Hey there!</b> <br>
 I'm a senior Computer Science student with a passion for turning complex concepts into fun experiences.
 As the president of UOB Devs, I'm all about bringing our tech community together to create something awesome.
-Right now, I'm deep into the world of advanced algorithms, mastering React, and having a blast building games with the Gadot engine.
+Right now, I'm deep into the world of advanced algorithms, and having a blast building games with the Unity engine.
 Whether it's solving tricky problems or crafting cool games, I’m here to make it happen.
 Let’s create something amazing! 🎮👨‍💻🚀
 </p>

 ---